rasul-isk/Morse-Code-Converter/README.md

 # Morse-Code-Converter

 This repository demonstrates how to translate Morse Code by the use of Binary Tree.
+This program also includes sound effects and integration of files with Morse codes.

 # Main task